cuppett/mysql-dba-operator/README.md

     secretKeyRef:
       name: mysql
       key: database-root-password
+  allowedNamespaces:
+    - tenant1
+    - openshift-*
+    - blog-*
 </pre>

 <code>adminUser</code> can be defined similarly to <code>adminPassword</code>.
 The default username is 'root' and the default password is an empty string.
 <code>host</code> is required to be a valid hostname.

+<code>allowedNamespaces</code> is there to enable usage of the admin connection for provisioning only where desired.
+By default, only the namespace containing the <code>AdminConnection</code> is permitted (and does not need specified).
+Allows specifying prefix by adding a trailing '*' character (e.g. blog-*).

 ## Database